joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 {% include series.html %}

 This article focuses on two major components of hybrid app development: forms and authentication.
-We will also migrate from Basecamp’s example app to a real Rails app.
+We will also migrate from Basecamp’s example app to a real Rails app as examples to illustrate the points discussed.
 Let’s dive in!

 ## Turbo installation

-If you’re running Ruby on Rails 6.1+ with Turbo (v7) installed you can skip this part.
+If you’re running Ruby on Rails 6.1+ with Turbo (v7) installed you can [skip this part](#basic-crud).

 ### Step 0: Upgrade to Rails 6.1